 - 1. For all development, density/intensity shall be calculated for the net site area of the development. - 2.
-Any structure more than 100 feet but less than two hundred (200) feet of a one-family residential district shall be limited to a maximum of forty (40) feet or three stories.
-In all other locations building height may be exceeded with bonus height as described in subsection 3.34.5.B. - 3.
+Any structure within one hundred (100) feet of a one-family residential district shall be limited to a maximum of thirty-five (35) feet or three stories.
+In all other locations building height may be exceeded with bonus height as described in this section. - 3.
 Buildings with a front-to-front relationship shall have a minimum separation of forty (40) feet.
 Buildings with a front-to-rear or front-to-side relationship shall have a minimum separation of thirty (30) feet.
-All other interior buildings shall have a minimum separation of twenty (20) feet, or thirty (30) feet for buildings sixty (60) feet or more in height. - E. Landscape Standards at Major Thoroughfares - i.
-Greenbelt: A landscape planting buffer is required to improve the appearance from the right-of-way, including screening off-site parking and drive areas. - a.
-Greenbelt that is adjacent to on-site drive or parking shall be a minimum of 10-feet in width, with a brick wall 3 feet in height to provide screening, and small plantings on the street side.
-The wall should be placed 3 feet from the curb.
-Trees should be planted within 4-foot gaps between wall sections. - b.
-Greenbelt that is not adjacent to parking or drive shall be a minimum of 20 feet in width.
-No screening wall is required. - c.
-The following greenbelt landscaping is required: 1 canopy tree per 30 feet or 1.5 subcanopy trees per 30 feet (less drive width).
-Trees to be evenly spaced. - F. Landscape Requirements for Mixed-Use and Commercial Buildings are shown in Table 3.34.6.F below:
+All other interior buildings shall have a minimum separation of twenty (20) feet, - E. The table below lists requirements and conditions for Townhouses and Multifamily dwellings in the district but differentiates between some conditions that apply only to dwellings in the City West North area.